For-a-few-DPPs-more/structure-factor/README.md

 ## How to cite this work

-### How to cite this work?
+### Companion paper

-We wrote a companion paper `structure-factor`,
+We wrote a companion paper to `structure-factor`,

   [On estimating the structure factor of a point process, with applications to hyperuniformity](https://arxiv.org/abs/2203.08749)

-where we provide rigorous mathematical derivations of the different estimators of the structure factor and showcase `structure-factor` on different point processes.
-We also compare numerically the accuracy of the estimators.
+where we provided rigorous mathematical derivations of the different estimators of the structure factor of a stationary point process and showcased `structure-factor` on different point processes.
+We also compared numerically the accuracy of the estimators.

+### Citation

 If you use `structure-factor`, please consider citing it with this piece of BibTeX: